Sanrax/flashcart-guides/docs/tutorials/ncard-conversion.md

 ---
-title: Converting Bootleg Games into a N-Card Flashcart
+title: Converting Bootleg Games into an N-Card Flashcart
 ---

 ![NCard](../images/ncardbootlegback.jpg){ align=right width="115"}
-# Converting Bootleg Games into a N-Card Flashcart
+# Converting Bootleg Games into an N-Card Flashcart

 ---

 !!! warning "N-Card Carts"

     This tutorial only applies to N-Card based hardware.
 The best way to verify this is to check the back of the cart where the pins are located and look for text saying "**ASIC**" or "**ASNAND**".
+The label is not a reliable way to determine this as some bootleg games are not based on the N-Card hardware and cannot be modified.

     This tutorial requires a Nintendo DSi with Unlaunch.
 This guide cannot be performed on a Nintendo 3DS.